tsakim/bicm/README.md

 ```
 $ python -m doctest bicm_tests.txt
 ```
-in the command line.
+in the folder `src` in the command line.
 If you want to run the tests in verbose mode, use
 ```
 $ python -m doctest -v bicm_tests.txt
 ```
-in the folder `src`.
 Note that `bicm.py` and `bicm_tests.txt` have to be in the same directory.

 ## References
 * \[1\] [Saracco, Di Clemente, Gabrielli, Squartini - Randomizing bipartite networks: